Gonewiththewind4/Numerical-Algorithm/README.md

 Enabling `Edit`->`Automatically Sync after Committing` is recommended.
 Here are the steps:

-1. Fork the repository for the exercise/project (found under [github.com/advanced-js](https://github.com/advanced-js)).
+1. Fork the repository for the exercise/project (found under [github.com/Gonewiththewind4/Numerical-Algorithm](https://github.com/Gonewiththewind4/Numerical-Algorithm)).
 1. Clone the repository to your computer.
-1. Open the `index.html` file in a browser and open the Developer Tools.
-1. Modify the files to complete your solution.
-1. Refresh the `index.html` page to see the results, and repeat.
 1. Make sure all of your code is committed.
 1. Push/sync up to GitHub.
 1. [Create a pull request](https://help.github.com/articles/creating-a-pull-request/) on the original repository.
 All assignments are due at the start of the following class, unless otherwise specified.